Algorithms for Fairness in Sequential Decision Making: Experiments

-Our results show that imposing demographic parity slightly reduces the bank's reward, but substantially increases fairness compared to the race-blind and optimistic algorithms.
-Recall that the optimistic algorithm models supervised learning---thus, our results show the importance of accounting for dynamics when ensuring fairness.
+\textbf{Discussion.} Our results show that imposing demographic parity slightly reduces the bank's reward, but substantially increases fairness compared to the race-blind and optimistic algorithms.
+The latter models supervised learning---thus, our results show the importance of accounting for dynamics when ensuring fairness.
 We find similar (but weaker) trends for equal opportunity.
-Like prior work~\cite{hardt2016equality}, we find that demographic parity reduces the bank's rewards more than equal opportunity.
+Like prior work~\citep{hardt2016equality}, we find that demographic parity reduces the bank's rewards more than equal opportunity.

-Unlike the static case~\cite{hardt2016equality}, our model has dynamic parameters.
-Time series data would be needed to estimate these parameters; instead, we choose them manually.
-Also, \cite{hardt2016equality} uses the empirical CDF of the distribution over repayment probabilities $p_0$ (whereas we assumed $p_0$ is a Beta distribution).
-However, our goal is to understand the consequences of ignoring dynamics, not to study a real-world scenario.
+Unlike the static case~\citep{hardt2016equality}, our model has dynamic parameters.
+Time series data would be needed to estimate them; instead, we choose them manually.
+Also, \citep{hardt2016equality} uses the empirical CDF of the distribution over repayment probabilities $p_0$, whereas we assumed $p_0$ is a Beta distribution.
+Our goal is to understand the consequences of ignoring dynamics, not to study a real-world scenario.